 We use mobile phones supplied by the nursery to provide a means of contact in certain circumstances, such as outings.

-This policy should be used in conjunction with our online safety policy to ensure children are kept safe when using the nursery devices online
+This policy should be used in conjunction with our online safety and acceptable IT use policies, to ensure children are kept safe when using the nursery devices online.

 Staff must adhere to the following: